 At what time does the bar in the National Opera House open?

 The theatre bar is open on performance evenings from 7pm or an hour before the event begins.

 Can I bring food or drink into the theatre?

 No, food and drink are not permitted into the auditorium

-Smoking is not permitted anywhere in the building.
+Smoking or Vaping are not permitted anywhere in the National Opera House.

 Cameras, video cameras and recording equipment of any kind are not permitted in the auditorium.